Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

+Notice that the expectation value $\langle\!\langle \cO \rangle\!\rangle_{\cQ,T}$ in Equations \eq{eq:anomaly:energy} and \eq{eq:anomaly:pressure} gets automatically replaced by $\langle \cO \rangle_{\cQ,T}$ in Equations \eq{eq:anomaly:energy2} and \eq{eq:anomaly:pressure2} because of cancelations of zero-temperature~contributions.

-Equations~\eq{eq:anomaly:energy2} and \eq{eq:anomaly:pressure2} can already be used for a numerical estimation of the contribution of the heavy (anti)quark systems into the gluon thermodynamics.
-However, there is an analytical way to proceed further.
+Equations~\eq{eq:anomaly:energy2} and \eq{eq:anomaly:pressure2} can already be used for a numerical estimation of the contribution of the heavy (anti)quark systems to the thermodynamics of gluons.
+Yet, there is a way to proceed further~analytically.